Chinese University of Hong Kong: Origins

 The university was formed in 1963 as a federation of three existing colleges.
-The first of these, New Asia College, was established in 1949 by anti-Communist Confucian scholars from Mainland China amid the revolution there.
+The first of these, New Asia College, was established in 1949 by anti-Communist Confucian scholars from mainland China amid the Chinese Communist Revolution there.
 Among the founders were Ch'ien Mu, Tang Junyi, and Tchang Pi-kai.
-Curriculum focused particularly on Chinese heritage and social concerns.
+The college's curriculum focused particularly on Chinese heritage and social concerns.
 The early years of this school were tumultuous, with the campus relocating several times between rented premises around Kowloon.
-Academics there were often self-exiled from the mainland and they struggled financially, with students sometimes sleeping on rooftops and teachers foregoing pay to sustain the college.
+Academics there were often self-exiled from the mainland and struggled financially, with students sometimes sleeping on rooftops and teachers forgoing pay to sustain the college.
 Funds were gradually raised and the school moved to a new campus in Kau Pui Lung, built with the support of the Ford Foundation, in 1956.

-Following the Communist revolution and the breakdown in relations between China and the United States at the 1950 outbreak of the Korean War, all Christian colleges and universities in the People's Republic of China were shut down.
+Following the Communist revolution in China and the breakdown in relations between the People's Republic of China and the United States with the 1950 outbreak of the Korean War, all Christian colleges and universities in China were shut down.
 Chung Chi College was founded in 1951 by Protestant churches in Hong Kong to continue the theological education of mainland churches and schools.
-The 63 students of its first year operating were taught in various church and rented premises on Hong Kong Island.
+The 63 students in its first year of operations were taught in various churches and rented premises on Hong Kong Island.
 The college moved to its present location in Ma Liu Shui (i.e., the present CUHK campus) in 1956.
-By 1962, a year before the founding of CUHK, Chung Chi had 531 students in 10 departments taught by a full-time faculty of 40, excluding tutors.
+By 1962, a year before the founding of CUHK, Chung Chi had 531 students in 10 departments taught by a full-time faculty of 40 (excluding tutors).

-United College was founded in 1956 with the merging of five private colleges in Guangdong province: Canton Overseas, Kwang Hsia, Wah Kiu, Wen Hua, and Ping Jing College of Accountancy.
-The first school president was Dr F.I.
+United College was founded in 1956 with the merging of five private colleges in the Guangdong province: Canton Overseas, Kwang Hsia, Wah Kiu, Wen Hua, and Ping Jing College of Accountancy.
+The first school president was F.I.
 Tseung.
 The original campus on Caine Road on Hong Kong Island accommodated over 600 students.

-These three colleges (along with some others created during this era) helped fill a void in the post-secondary education options available to Hong Kong Chinese students.
-Before 1949, such students could attend a university in the mainland.
-But with this option spoiled by the upheavals in China, students were unable to further their studies at a university unless their English proficiency was sufficient to enrol at the University of Hong Kong, then the only university in the territory.
 In 1957, New Asia College, Chung Chi College, and United College came together to establish the Chinese Colleges Joint Council.